-The Pope gave the youth the replica of the icon for it to be carried around the world together with the cross.
-With this gesture, he passed on his legacy, the motto "Totus Tuus", which is transmitted to younger generations with the help of Our Lady "of the World Youth Day".
+Pope John Paul II gave the youth the replica of the icon for it to be carried around the world together with the WYD Cross.
+With this gesture, he passed on his legacy: the motto "Totus Tuus", which is passed on to younger generations with the help of Our Lady "of the World Youth Day".

-In 1987, the second World Youth Day (and the first one outside of Italy) was held in Buenos Aires, and for the first time the cross traveled outside Europe, beginning its pilgrimage around the world.
+In 1987, the second World Youth Day (and the first one outside of Italy) was held in Buenos Aires, Argentina, and for the first time the WYD Cross traveled outside Europe, beginning its pilgrimage around the world.

-In Rome, on Palm Sunday (April 9, 2017), Pope Francis gave both symbols to young Panamanians and thus the pilgrimage of the cross and the icon began.
-The symbols will first visit the dioceses of Panama and will later visit other countries in the Americas.
+In Rome, on Palm Sunday (April 9, 2017), Pope Francis gave both symbols to Panamanian youth beginning the pilgrimage of the Cross and Icon through the dioceses of Panama The symbols will later visit other countries in the Americas.

 Saturday, November 11th